Donatas Tarolis: Professional career

 On 9 October 2015, Tarolis signed with Traiskirchen Lions of the Austrian Basketball Superliga.

 On 8 September 2016, Tarolis signed a three-year contract with Lietkabelis Panevėžys of Lithuanian Basketball League (LKL).

 On 9 August 2019, Tarolis signed with U-BT Cluj-Napoca of the Romanian Liga Națională.
 He averaged 12.4 points per game during the 2019-20 season with Cluj.
 On July 2, 2020, he re-signed with the team.

 On 3 August 2021, Tarolis signed with Afyon Belediye of the Turkish Basketbol Süper Ligi (BSL).
 Tarolis averaged 10.4 points, 5.0 rebounds, and 1.5 assists per game.

 On 8 December 2021, Tarolis signed with Budućnost VOLI of the Adriatic League and the EuroCup.

 On 30 July 2022, Tarolis signed with CSM Oradea of the Liga Națională.

+On 5 July 2025, Tarolis signed one–year contract with Neptūnas Klaipėda of the Lithuanian Basketball League (LKL) and the EuroCup.

 National team career

 Tarolis won gold medal with the Lithuanian team during the 2017 Summer Universiade after defeating the United States' team 74–85 in the final.